A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Storage

 \section{Storage}

 Data storage refers to how data are represented in memory.
-Different storage mechanisms store different elements of data contiguously in memory, leading to different trade-offs in terms of compression and efficient data access.
-This section reviews six categories of storage mechanisms used by RDF engines, where the first four leverage relational storage while the latter two depend on native storage and other non-relational stores.
+Different storage mechanisms store different elements of data contiguously in memory, offering trade-offs in terms of compression and efficient data access.
+This section reviews various categories of RDF storage.